Paul Volpe (mobster): Criminal activities

 With Volpe living a more outlandish lifestyle and agreeing to appear in an extensive CBC News documentary in 1977, he accidentally overexposed the Canadian mob.
 Later that year, Volpe went south to Atlantic City, New Jersey where he began investing in real estate after "the okay" from Angelo Bruno of the Philadelphia crime family that operated the city.
 With the murder of Bruno in 1980 and the up rise of new power in the city, Volpe returned to Toronto, but without his previous gang as most were in jail or fled.

 In 1979, Volpe bought a mansion in Schomberg, Ontario.
-Volpe's decision to live in Schomberg instead of Woodbridge or St. Clair Avenue West in Toronto, which were the normal homes for Toronto-area Mafiosi, marked him out as something of an outsider within the Toronto Mafia.
+Volpe's decision to live in Schomberg instead of Woodbridge or St. Clair Avenue West in Toronto, which were the normal homes for Toronto-area mafiosi, marked him out as something of an outsider within the Toronto Mafia.
 Volpe's mansion was a Tudor-style house which he named Fox Hill.
 Fox Hill had a huge Canadian flag flying on the front lawn and was lit up by floodlights at night, which marked Volpe out as a man who was seeking attention, which was not the norm with gangsters.
 Volpe was highly unusual in the Mafia subculture in admitting that he had been involved in gay relationships as a young man and he had an affair with a young actor.
-Volpe's wife, Lisa Dalhot, was a Danish-Canadian woman who worked first as a model and then as a fashion buyer for the Creeds stores, which unusual for a Mafia wife, who expected to be housewives.
-Volpe was viewed as a "troublesome and distant" character within the Mafia, an eccentric gangster who moralistically lectured his fellow Mafiosi on the evils of pornography and prostitution, and as a "loner" who did not cultivate close ties with other Mafiosi.
+Volpe's wife, Lisa Dalhot, was a Danish-Canadian woman who worked first as a model and then as a fashion buyer for the Creeds stores.
+Volpe was viewed as a "troublesome and distant" character within the Mafia, an eccentric gangster who moralistically lectured his fellow mafiosi on the evils of pornography and prostitution, and as a "loner" who did not cultivate close ties with other mobsters.
 Volpe was respected for his intelligence and ability to make money, but always seen as an outsider within his milieu.